Table of Contents

 Below is a selection of wood pellet litters that are quite varied in terms of their clumping abilities, wood source, additional ingredients, and prices.

-Hopefully, this will offer you a comprehensive idea about different kinds of wood pellet litter that you can choose from.
+Hopefully, this will offer you a comprehensive idea about the different kinds of wood pellet litter that you can choose from.

 Pros